Satendra-singh-oos/PulsePosts/Readme.md

 ## Reading Blog Architecture:

 - For caching, I will go with Redis.
-- For message queue, I will go with BullMQ
+- For message queue, I will go with BullMQ/Apache Kafka

 When we have cache-miss, our job is to write that data into the cache.
 We do it asynchronously since it is non-critical task